polterguy/polterguy.github.io/index.md

 The user and role systemin Magic is based upon RBAC implying Role Based Access Control, allowing you to provide access to components and modules based upon roles, for then to associate roles with users.

-## The task scheduler
+## The task manager

 Magic Cloud allows you to create and administer tasks.
 A task is a background job, that is persisted into your database as Hyperlambda, and it can either be executed by a _"trigger"_ occurring somewhere else in your system, or periodically scheduled to execute repeatedly, or at some specific date and time in the future.
-The task scheduler allows you to easily manage your tasks, edit them, and create new tasks as you see fit.
+The task manager allows you to easily manage your tasks, edit them, and create new tasks as you see fit.

-Due to its dynamic nature, the task scheduler is also a perfect foundation for your own business process workflows, where functionality is dynamically built and executed by _"triggers"_ occurring in your own code.
+Due to its dynamic nature, the task manager is also a perfect foundation for your own business process workflows, where functionality is dynamically built and executed by _"triggers"_ occurring in your own code.